 Instructions

-- Once simmering, turn down heat to low.
-Stir frequently.
-Cook for about 17-20 minutes or until the pasta is fully cooked.
-Drain the excess milk and place the pasta back into the pot.
+- Once simmering, reduce the heat to low.
+Continue stirring and cook for 17–20 minutes, or until the pasta is tender.
+Drain any excess milk and return the pasta to the pot.

 Baked version:

-- Transfer the mixture in a medium baking dish.
-Melt the butter for the topping and stir with the panko bread crumbs.
-Sprinkle the breadcrumbs on top of the mac and cheese and bake at 350 degrees F for 15 minutes until crispy.
-Serve as needed
+- Transfer the mac and cheese to a medium baking dish.
+Melt the butter and mix with the panko.
+Sprinkle the breadcrumb mixture over the top and bake at 375°F for 10–15 minutes, until golden brown.
+Serve hot.

 Notes